Team-Cherry-GraceHopper/Hace-Gropper/README.md

 ## Introduction
 *__Hace Gropper__* is a web-based single player top-down educational game where players discover clues inside different levels to learn more about famous women in STEM.
 Players must try to guess their sprite's name while discovering a few surprises along the way!

+>Looking for a 60 second summary of our game?
+Check out this video!

 ## Tools / Technologies
 * [Phaser 3](https://phaser.io/)
 * [Tiled](https://www.mapeditor.org/)